maroon-scorch/Local-Rational-Invariants/README.md

 ## Input Specification (Tentatively)

-The code takes in a text file of the following input specification:
+Currently, we will be processing polygonal curves in $\mathbb{R}^2$, the code takes in a text file of the following input specification:
-- The first line of the file should contain a number, indicating the number of points of the polygonal curve
+- The first line of the file should contain a number, indicating the dimension of the point (This is 2, it doesn't do anything yet)
 - For each point, they are represented as:
 ```
-<x-position of point> <y-position of point> <is x an integer> <is y an integer>
+<x-position of point> <is x an integer> <y-position of point> <is y an integer>
 ```
 An example file looks like:
 ```
-4
+2
-0 0 1 1
+0 1 0 1
-1.5 1 0 1
+1.5 0 1 1
-2.5 2 0 1
+2.5 0 2 1
-3 3.5 1 0
+3 1 3.5 0
 ```

 ## How to Run